ek028m/AustinAnimalShelter/README.md

 This is an open ended project to explore multiple questions and to investigate using multiple programming tools / languages.

 #### Questions to Explore
-1. What is the average length of time a dof remains in the center?
+1. What is the average length of time a dog remains in the center?
 2. What type of distribution does the breeds follow?
 3. Is there a correlation between the outcome type and breed?
 4. Does the dog age affect the outcome type?